benyamindsmith/ig_degree_betweenness_py/README.md

 Python implementation of the Smith-Pittman Algorithm available in the [`ig.degree.betweenness`](https://github.com/benyamindsmith/ig.degree.betweenness/) R package.

-This code can be used both in regular scripting and as a terminal tool.
+This code can be used both as a standard Python library for scripting and as a command-line tool.

 <a>
 <img src='https://github.com/benyamindsmith/ig.degree.betweenness/assets/46410142/37f82c83-1600-4e9f-913e-5e43bbe90427', height = "300"/>